gregtjack/RYBot/README.md

 # RYBot

-A Discord bot made for the RYB Server
+A bot made for the MSOM RYB Trumpet Discord server.

+Features:
+* Polls
+* Events
+* Confessions